Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ### Structure
-The site is linked with the SQlite3 database in development and PostgreSQL in production to allow the user to easily obtain new information correlating with the selected dog.
+The site used the SQlite3 database in development and PostgreSQL in production to allow the user to easily obtain new information correlating with the selected dog.
 The user can filter through using the search bar and then click each individual dog for more detailed information.

 ### Skeleton
 The skeleton of the site was designed to be clean and simple and easy to navigate.
 The information was largely displayed in bullet point form so the user wasn’t overloaded with information.
 The user can navigate to a single detail page for the dog for added description given by their owner.
 The users profile link, login and logout functions, add dog functionality are all displayed in the navigation bar.
 The user is either directed to log in or subscribe.
 Once the user has paid the subscription they are then lead to verify and register their email.
 Once that's complete they can then add a dog to the site.
 The navigation bar is also responsive to all screens weather on mobile, tablet or desktop.
 The card panels are displayed on the main page or users can also filter through using the search function.
 The skeleton mock ups were roughly done on [Balsamiq WireFrames](https://balsamiq.com/) .